 Who it is actually for: Mid-market companies spending $120,000 or more per year on their full NetSuite stack, with a renewal in the next 12 months or a board AI mandate they cannot fund from new budget.

-Annual cost: Odoo hosting and licensing for a mid-market company runs $24,000–$60,000 per year.
+Annual cost: Odoo publishes its licence rate — $38.90 per user per month on the Standard plan, $76.20 on Custom — so your licence line is a multiplication you can do yourself. del.ai hosting is from ~$2k/mo.
+We do not publish a single annual platform range, because it moves with seat count and plan tier.
 The SuiteApp layer largely disappears — inventory, CRM, manufacturing, and accounting are native.
 BI and ETL spend compresses because the data model is open and directly queryable.
 Internal admin headcount reduces because there is no integration layer between siloed modules.

 Migration complexity: Medium.
 A standard mid-market migration runs 90 days.
 Weeks 1–2 are discovery and data mapping.
 Weeks 3–8 are build and parallel run, with both systems live and outputs compared daily.
 Weeks 9–12 are cutover prep and go-live.
 NetSuite stays live until numbers match — the parallel run is not calendar-based.
-Migration starts at approximately $50,000 for a standard mid-market configuration.
+Migration starts ~$50k for a standard mid-market configuration.

 AI readiness: High.
 Odoo is open-source.
 The full data model lives in a standard PostgreSQL database.
 AI agents can read and write the complete schema, including relationships that a vendor-managed API would not expose.
 A month-end close agent on Odoo can read open AR, match against bank transactions, flag reconciliation gaps, and push draft journal entries in one pass.
 On NetSuite, that same agent hits an API boundary at the SuiteApp wall.